Jabeur in surprise French Open first-round exit

 The Pole left court for treatment on her right thigh, which was heavily strapped, and struggled with her movement at the back of the court.

-However, Jabeur missed four break point chances in the second set and looked the less confident of the two as Linette forced a decider.
+However, Jabeur missed four break-point chances in the second set and looked the less confident of the two as Linette forced a decider.

 A tough final set saw both players break, with Jabeur having to dig deep to save two break points at 4-4, but Linette kept the pressure on.